misto/website/gitpod/docs/config-ports.md

 </div>

 <div slot="vscodebrowser">
-    Using the [Local Companion](/docs/ides-and-editors/local-companion), you can automatically forward all ports from your workspace to localhost.
-Setting up port forwarding for VS Code Browser allows you to use a project already configured with localhost without requiring any code changes.
+    <p>Using the <a href="/docs/ides-and-editors/local-companion">Local Companion</a>, you can automatically forward all ports from your workspace to localhost.
+Setting up port forwarding for VS Code Browser allows you to use a project already configured with <code>localhost</code> without requiring any code changes.</p>
 </div>

 <div slot="vscodedesktop">
-    With VS Code Desktop, all ports are automatically forwarded, allowing you to access any forwarded ports on your localhost address.
-You can also manually forward a port using the ports view.
+    <p>With VS Code Desktop, all ports are automatically forwarded, allowing you to access any forwarded ports on your localhost address.
+You can also manually forward a port using the ports view.</p>

     <figure>
     <img class="shadow-medium w-full rounded-xl max-w-3xl mt-x-small" alt="Port forwarding in VS Code Desktop" src="/images/editors/port-forwarding-vscode-desktop.png">